warriorhub/warriorhub.github.io/index.md

 ---

+### Sign In and Sign Up

+Click on the “Login” button in the upper right corner of the navbar, then select “Sign in” to go to the following page and login.

+Alternatively, you can select “Sign up” to go to the following page and register as a new user.

+---

 ### User Home Page Mockup

 When a user signs up or logs in, they can click on the “MyEvents” link in the navbar and be taken to a list of events they have signed up for notifications for.
 This includes upcoming events as well as past events.